benjoeclark/SBLGNT/README.md

 The SBLGNT is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 Copyright 2010 by the [Society of Biblical Literature](https://sbl-site.org/) and [Logos Bible Software](https://www.logos.com/).

+# My Fork
+This repo includes the text and scripts required to convert the text into files useable for my Obsidian setup